kubernetes-sigs/gateway-api/site-src/guides/index.md

 ## Installing Gateway API

-A Gateway API bundle represents the set of CRDs and validating webhook associated with a version of Gateway API.
-Each release includes two channels with different levels of stability:
+A Gateway API bundle represents the set of CRDs associated with a version of Gateway API.
+Each release includes two channels with different levels of
+stability:

 ### Install Standard Channel